east2k/frontend-mentor-challenges/challenge-lists/product-preview-card/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - Product Preview Card

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Product Preview Card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents